gmac/schema-stitching-handbook/federation-services/README.md

 ### Static config

-Written as static subservice configuration, a federation service merges types using the following:
+Written as static subservice configuration, a federation service merges types within a stitched gateway using the following:

 ```js
 const { pick } = require('lodash');